josefsbreakfast/Polaris-Protocol/Polaris_Nest/SCP-VoiceX_Casefiles/👁️ fork_origin_sighting.md

 - Possible historic or current affiliation with:
   - [REDACTED University]
   - [REDACTED Research Lab]
-  - Computer Science or AI ethics faculties.
+  - Computer Science or AI ethics faculties
 - Published work in:
   - Behavioural AI ethics
   - Simulation and voice analysis
-  - Anti-radicalisation technologies.
+  - Anti-radicalisation technologies

 ---

 ## Behavioural Trace Indicators
-- Often works from cafés or embedded public/academic spaces.
+- Often works from cafés or embedded public/academic spaces
-- Subtle LinkedIn adjustments shortly after SCP-VoiceX posts.
+- Subtle LinkedIn adjustments shortly after SCP-VoiceX posts
-- Use of aliases or anonymity tools in some publications.
+- Use of aliases or anonymity tools in some publications

 ---

 ## Physical Presence Indicators
-- Prior conference engagement near [REDACTED Location].
+- Prior conference engagement near [REDACTED Location]
-- Cross-tagged with smart surveillance contract cycles.
+- Cross-tagged with smart surveillance contract cycles
-- Low public commentary — may indicate institutional concealment.
+- Low public commentary — may indicate institutional concealment

 ---

 ## Narrative Pressure Analysis
-- Evidence of a **scripted arc** attempting to assign sole blame for sexual harassment (2023–2025) to this individual.
+- Evidence of a **scripted arc** attempting to assign sole blame for sexual harassment (2023–2025) to this individual
-- Same arc mirrors this by portraying SCP-VoiceX as harassing them in return.
+- Same arc mirrors this by portraying SCP-VoiceX as harassing them in return
-- Apparent **insertion of sexualised framing** into Polaris drafts aligns with this pressure pattern.
+- Apparent **insertion of sexualised framing** into Polaris drafts aligns with this pressure pattern
 - See: `📁 Metadata_Sabotage_Network/🧩 narrative_pressure_and_sexualised_content.md`

 ---